Raising awareness for Lyme Disease

 Lyme Disease

 Living with Lyme gives you constant pain in your muscles, joints and neck, a burning sensation on the inside of legs, hands and arms, tingling and numbness, headaches, a sore throat, chronic debilitating fatigue, inability to sleep, memory loss, blurred vision, brain fog, inability to concentrate, exhaustion, pain during any kind of physical activity, and for a lot of people – depression.
 All of that rolled up into one very unhealthy package.
+Your whole world turns up side down with this devastating disease.
+Normal life disappears.
+You can’t work, go out or take part in any kind of activity.
+Your world shrinks.
+Who you used to be no longer exists.

 Previous Charity Support